SickChill/SickChill.Wiki/SickChill-installation-Ubuntu-15.md

    sudo apt-get update && sudo apt-get install unrar-free git-core openssl libssl-dev python2.7
    ```

-2. Create sickrage user and group
+2. Create sickchill user and group
-    This makes sure that sickrage is isolated and is best practice for security
+    This makes sure that sickchill is isolated and is best practice for security

     ```bash
     sudo addgroup --system sickchill